mackerelio-labs/terraform-provider-mackerel/docs/data-sources/aws_integration.md

 * `enable` - Whether integration settings are enabled.
 Default is `true`.
 * `role` - The set of monitoring target’s service name or role name.
 * `excluded_metrics` - 	Metrics to exclude from integration.
-* `retire_automatically` - (EC2, RDS, ElastiCache and Lambda only) Whether automatic retirement is enabled.
+* `retire_automatically` - (Services that support automatic retirement only) Whether automatic retirement is enabled.